Basic Peace Officer Course

-The full-time day BPOC classes run 7 a.m.-5:30 p.m.
+The full-time day BPOC classes run 6:45 a.m.-5:45 p.m.
 Monday through Thursday for approximately 6 months.
-The classes, held at CAPCOG RLEA in the Mesquite Room training facility, comprises academic lessons followed by physical fitness training.
+The classes, held at CAPCOG RLEA in the Mesquite Room training facility, comprise academic lessons followed by physical fitness training.

 The part-time night BPOC classes run 6-10 p.m.
-Monday through Thursday and 8 a.m.-5 p.m. most Saturdays.
+Monday through Thursday and 8 a.m.-5 p.m. and Saturdays.
 These classes, usually held off site at various locations, are geared toward working adults who find it necessary to maintain their employment while attending the course.
 Please note the location posted under each class.

 BPOC Entrance Requirements

 Personal History Statement

-Applicants interested in entering CAPCOG’s Basic Peace Officer Certification Course must
+Applicants interested in enrolling CAPCOG’s Basic Peace Officer Certification Course must:

 - Fill out and submit a Personal History Statement (PDF).

-- Attend a scheduled Entrance Seminar/Test (Note: applicants may not attend the Entrance Seminar/Test until he or she has submitted the Personal History Statement and attended an Interview with the RLEA Director)
+- Attend a scheduled Entrance Exam (Note: applicants may not attend the Entrance Exam until he or she has submitted the Personal History Statement).

 To submit your completed Personal History Statement, please scan and email it to firstname.lastname@example.org or mail it to:

-Candidates must undergo a timed, 3-part test covering basic mathematics, reading comprehension, and basic grammar/spelling skills.
+Candidates must undergo a timed, four-part test covering basic mathematics, reading comprehension, basic grammar/spelling and writing skills.
 This test is administered at CAPCOG RLEA by RLEA staff on scheduled orientation days.
-Testing and Orientation days are scheduled for only one BPOC class posting at a time.
+Testing and orientation days are scheduled for only one BPOC class posting at a time.

 The Texas Commission on Law Enforcement mandates that candidates must reach his or her 21st birthday by the end date of the BPOC class he or she is attending.
 There is no other age requirement.